 Madeline has over a decade of experience shearing both blade and electric.
 She prefers blade for a number of reasons, and shears both on the butt and on the stand.
 As a fiber artist, shepherdess, and fiber ambassador, her primary concern is the happiness and welfare of your sheep.
 Second, but equally important, is giving you the best quality clip!
 Limit 12 head for blade shears.

 Alex prefers electric shears.
 He is a master at handling even the most ornery sheep!
-He works both on the butt and on the stand.
-His focus is on getting the wool off as quickly as possible and keeping everyone out of harm's way.
+He prefers to shear on the butt.
 No limit for electric shearing.

-Please note that if you are showing your fleeces, or processing them yourself, you will get a better clip with blades than electric.
+Please note that if you are showing your fleeces you will get a better clip with blades than electric.
 Have your sheep sorted into categories and colors if possible.
 FAST YOUR SHEEP FOR AT LEAST 12 HOURS PRIOR TO SHEARING AND KEEP THEM UNDER SHELTER.
 We cannot shear wet sheep.
 We do purchase wool and accept select fleeces in partial trade.

 Professional shepherdess, speaker, and instructor Madeline Rosenberg is comfortable presenting to groups of any size on a variety of topics.
 If there is a topic you would like to explore that is not listed below, contact us to organize it!